neil-cse/sql_training/sql_training_2.md

 We'll use the Albion database as a source of example data.
 You can go to http://albion.r.cse.org.uk/pgweb/ to follow along.

-pgweb is a good tool for exploring the data, but please don't use it for enormous queries or data extracts - there's a different tool for that, which I'll show later.
+pgweb is a good tool for exploring the data, but please don't use it for enormous queries or data extracts - you can use the 'extract results' page from Albion that we looked at last time - it will queue up requests so the server doesn't get overwhelmed and email you when they're ready to download.

 ## A basic command